EdgeCA is an ephemeral, in-memory CA providing service mesh machine identities.

 The client can generate CSR requests independently but to sign certificates it needs to have an instance of EdgeCA running in server mode as well either locally or remotely.

 The snap package starts up an instance of the edgeca server as a background process by default and the server does therefore not need to be manually launched.
 It starts up in the default self-signed mode.
-To use TPP, set the following:
+To run it in a different mode, set the config using

 To view the server logs do